 The Company produces certain distillery and ingredient products which are derived from corn and wheat flour, respectively, primarily to serve the packaged goods industry.
 The Company has three reportable segments: distillery products, ingredient solutions and other.
-Our distillery products segment consists of food grade alcohol, along with a minimal amount of fuel grade alcohol, commonly known as ethanol, and distillers feed, which are co-products of our distillery operations.
+Our distillery products segment consists of food grade alcohol, along with a minimal amount of fuel grade alcohol, commonly known as ethanol, and distillers feed, which are co-products of our distillery proteins.
 The ingredient solutions segment products primarily consist of specialty starches, specialty proteins, commodity starches and commodity vital wheat gluten.
 Mill by-products, consisting primarily of mill feeds or "midds," had also previously been included in this segment but were discontinued with the shutdown of our wheat flour milling operations at the Atchison, Kansas plant in the second quarter of fiscal 2009.
-Our other segment products are comprised of plant-based biopolymers and wood-based composite resins manufactured through the further processing of certain of our starches and proteins and wood particles.
+Our other segment the further processing of certain of our starches and proteins and wood particles.
 Prior to the sale of our Kansas City, Kansas facility described below, our other segment also included pet-related products primarily consisting of extruded plant-based resins and finished pet treats.

 We purchase corn obtained from or through grain elevators.
 We purchase wheat flour, the principal raw material used in the manufacture of our protein and starch products, from ConAgra Mills.
 We process flour with water to extract vital wheat gluten, the basic protein component of flour, which we use primarily to process into specialty wheat proteins that possess increased protein levels and/or enhanced functional characteristics.
 Most wheat protein products are dried into powder and sold in packaged or bulk form.
-We further process the starch slurry which results after the extraction of the protein component to extract premium wheat starch, a portion of which we further process into specialty starches and a portion of which we sell as commodity starch, and all of which we dry into powder and sell in packaged or bulk form.
+We further process the starch slurry which results after the extraction of the protein component to extract premium wheat starch, a portion of which we further process into specialty starches and a portion of which we dry into powder and sell in packaged or bulk form.
 We mix the remaining starch slurry with corn and water and then cook, ferment and distill it into alcohol.
 We dry the residue of the distilling operations and sell it as a high protein additive for animal feed.